kneath/kneath.github.com/_posts/2014-08-23-tweet-tweet.md

 Fuck.
 I've just agreed to replace everything in our site with comments.
 I mean, we joked about this, but *he cannot be real*.
 Just one polymorphic inheritable database table of comments, all pointing to each other and joining through each other.

-Wait, I realize that's what *I* want us to do. *Kyle's got this*, that's what he said.
+Just then I realize that's what *I* want us to do. *Kyle's got this*, that's what he said.

 * * * *